nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 1. User requests to <span style="text-decoration: underline">list facilities (UC14)</span>
    or <span style="text-decoration: underline">search for facilities (UC15)</span>
-2. User requests to edit the details of specific facility in the list.
+2. User requests to edit the details of specific facility in the list
-3. SportsPA edits the details of the facility.
+3. SportsPA edits the details of the facility

     Use case ends.